Jennifer Agricola Mojica American

 Jennifer Agricola Mojica is a contemporary painter, educator, and mother based in San Antonio, Texas.
 Agricola Mojica’s work conveys shifting perspectives and figures, layers that conceal and reveal, monotonous repetition punctured by shapes, and suggestions of a fragmented time and space.

-After earning her BFA in painting from Ohio University College of Fine Arts, Agricola Mojica received her MFA in sculpture from The University of Texas at San Antonio.
-Today she splits her time between her studio practice and teaching at St Philip’s College.
+After earning her BFA in painting from Ohio University College of Fine Arts, Agricola Mojica received her MFA in sculpture from the University of Texas at San Antonio.
+Today, she splits her time between her studio practice and teaching at St Philip’s College.

 -